Achebe (character): Reception

-Critical reception
+Critical response

 Matt Wood of CinemaBlend included Achebe in their "5 Marvel Villains We'd Love To See In Black Panther 2" list.
-Darby Harn of Screen Rant included Achebe in their "15 Most Powerful Black Panther Villains" list, and included him in their "15 Best Black Panther Comics Characters Not In The MCU" list.
-De'Angelo Epps of CBR.com stated, "Many look at Achebe as one of the most iconic villains of the Black Panther.
+Darby Harn of Screen Rant included Achebe in their "15 Most Powerful Black Panther Villains" list, and in their "15 Best Black Panther Comics Characters Not In The MCU" list.
+De'Angelo Epps of Comic Book Resources ranked Achebe 5th in their "Marvel: Ranking Black Panther's Rogues Gallery" list, writing, "Many look at Achebe as one of the most iconic villains of the Black Panther.
 He is a creation of one of the Black Panther's best writers, Christopher Priest and many fans call him "The Joker of the Black Panther."
 Which speaks volumes to his icon status in the comic series.
 Achebe has a great taste for murder and cruelty with a master's in manipulation.
-This silver tongued snake is one of the greatest threats there is to Wakanda," while Peter Eckhardt ranked Achebe 12th in their "10 Most Iconic Black Panther Villains" list.
-Chase Magnett of Comicbook.com ranked Achebe 6th in their "8 Best Black Panther Villains" list.
+This silver tongued snake is one of the greatest threats there is to Wakanda," while Peter Eckhardt ranked him 12th in their "10 Most Iconic Black Panther Villains" list.
+Chase Magnett of ComicBook.com ranked Achebe 6th in their "8 Best Black Panther Villains" list.